jgottwig/jgottwig.github.io/_games/1_skeeter.md

 ---
 *Wishlist Skeeter's Grid at [Steam](https://store.steampowered.com/app/1773440/Skeeters_Grid/)*

-The grid is no longer safe!
+Chill out on Skeeter's Grid...

 Re-connect mixed-up circuits in this 80s-inspired isometric puzzler as you move from board to board, each of increasing complexity and variation.
-Revive other robots, the guardians of the grid, on your hunt for your home board and whatever malevolent program is corrupting the system.
+Collect components, remnants of former grid guardians, as you rebuild the system.

 ### Key Features (in development [see changelog](/games/skeeters-grid-changelog/))
-* Randomly shuffled boards with statistics recorded for every variation.
+* Dozens of boards, all randomly shuffled, with statistics recorded for every variation.
 * Bonus achievements for using every circuit on the board.
 Or just speed-run through if that's your preference.
 It's up to you.
-* Original ambient / chill soundtrack subtly evolves as Skeet moves from board to board.
+* Original ambient / chill soundtrack, which subtly evolves as Skeet moves from board to board and sector to sector.
-* Gather up the components you'll need to rebuild the other bots and secure the grid.
+* Collect additional components on repeat play-throughs.

 *View Skeeter's Grid at [Steam](https://store.steampowered.com/app/1773440/Skeeters_Grid/)*